vxnsin/pi-tipper/README.md

 ## License

 © Vensin 2025.
 This project is so useless, I don't even care about a copyright.
-Why not? 😜